 Persons with intellectual and developmental disabilities, through their own vulnerability, can invite others into relationship and show us our shared humanity.

-L’Arche was founded in the Roman Catholic tradition.
+L’Arche International was founded in France in 1964 in the Roman Catholic tradition.
 Today, the communities of L’Arche around the world have diverse spiritual identities.
 Many are ecumenical Christian, and some are inter-religious.
 All L’Arche communities welcome people of any faith or no faith.
 We respect and support our members in deepening their spiritual lives.

 In L’Arche St. Louis, evening prayer is an important part of our daily rhythm.
-Time during our monthly Community Night is spent in spiritual reflection and activities, and occasions of welcoming and saying goodbye are times for blessing and thanksgiving.
+Newcomers are welcome to join us at our monthly Community Night for spiritual reflection and activities.
+Occasions of welcome and saying goodbye are times for blessing and thanksgiving.
 We also share a tradition with other L’Arche communities of washing feet during Holy Week.
 Core members are encouraged to practice and deepen their faith in ways that are meaningful to them.
 Many choose to attend church on the weekend, participate in a worship service, or sing in a choir.